BreeDurbin/cyrus/README.md

 Weapons add their speed to the attack and put a new card into the initiative and then resolve as the current initiative passes the card.
 Attacks are supported in half attack increments so a fighter with 5/2 attacks who attacks on the first round will put 2 attack cardss into the initiative and then on the second round if he attacks again it will be 3 cards and so on.
 Ex: Ragnar has 5/2 attacks a round and is initiative 3 with weapon speed 4.
 His attack cards will then be attack 1 at initiative 7 and attack 2 at initiative 11.
 Each attack adds the weapon speed value to initiative the attack resolves at.

 To support haste and other buffs which modify attack speed simply change the attack amount of the character affected.
 If Ragnar gets hasted a haste card will be put into the order and then you up his attacks from 5/2 to 7/2 and move it back down when the haste expires.

+To remmove characters from the roster or the initiative order click the skull icon to delete them.

+To clear the combat log or initiative order click the 'X' button at the top right of those components.

 There is no modeling of individual effects or dice rolls.
 How Cyrus helps is by tracking who is doing what, what has been done and when they resolve in the actual resolution step.